SandipMakwanaReliution/Notes/TimeSheets.md

 🗓️ Today’s Work:

 🔧 Project: Tesro v17 - Workflow

-   - Performed fabric purchase and sales operations to understand the flow.
+   - Performed fabric purchase, sales and return operations to understand the flow.
    - Explored the “Import Picking Line” button in the purchase receipt "step one";
-   - Reviewed the Internal Transfer menu.
+   - Performed the Internal Transfer and Transfer Details operation.
+   - Performed the Cutting to Stock operation.
+   - full fabric flow step are note in file.

+   - Performed component purchase, slaes and return operations to understand the flow.
-   - Analyzed the Transfer Details menu.
+   - Performed Component Internal Transfer operation.
+   - also its step are note.

+   -

 --------------------------------------------------------------------------
 Task Time F2 =ARRAYFORMULA(IF((D2:D1001<>"") * (E2:E1001<>""), TEXT(E2:E1001 - D2:D1001, "hh:mm"), ""))
 	     =TEXT(SUM(ARRAYFORMULA(IF(F2:F5<>"", TIMEVALUE(F2:F5), 0))), "hh:mm")